Sydney-Informatics-Hub/Germline-ShortV/README.md

 # Only run the job below if there were tasks that failed
 qsub gatk4_genotypegvcfs_missing_run_parallel.pbs
 ```
 3. Gather joint-genotyped interval VCFs into a multisample GVCF.
-By default the jobfs allocation for this job is set to 100MB.
-Users may need to increase the jobfs allocation, depending on their specific needs.
+By default the jobfs allocation for this job is set to 8GB.
+GATK uses jobfs as TMPDIR during the gather and sort steps.
+Users may need to increase the jobfs allocation, depending on their specific dataset.
 To do this edit the `#PBS -l jobfs=` variable at the top of the script.
 See the [NCI Gadi queue limits guide](https://opus.nci.org.au/display/Help/Queue+Limits) for queue-specific limits.

 ```
+#Change the config file name:
+cohort=/path/to/cohort.conifg

+#Adjust the resource requests, then submit:
 qsub gatk4_gather_sort_vcfs.pbs
 ```